 June is ablaze in the Finger Lakes region for live music.
 Ithaca’s Lakewatch Inn offers 30 foot high wooden ceilings as part of a barn where acoustic performances shine.
-On Friday, June 11, London McDaniel and Tim Reynolds performed live in front of an intimate crowd in New York’s rolling hills.
+On Friday, June 11, London McDaniel and Tim Reynolds each performed solo in front of an intimate crowd in New York’s rolling hills.

 At 7:30 P.M, London McDaniel plugged in so we could tune out.
 London’s new record Anatural Aphrodisiaca just won a 2021 SAMMY Award for Best Jazz.
 Three songs in to sunset, a version of Led Zeppelins “Over the Hills” and far away let the crowd know he was locked in to the Southern Tier.